Salaries & JobsUpdated March 2026

 12 items listed · Annual figuresData verified March 2026

-The electrician salary range in St. Joseph accounts for a more relaxed labor market where service providers compete on price as much as reputation in this market.
+The electrician salary range in St. Joseph accounts for a more relaxed labor market where businesses compete on price as much as reputation in this market.
 While pay is below the national average, the local cost index of 78 means your effective purchasing power may be comparable or even better.

 Practical Advice for St. Joseph